php/php-langspec/spec/04-basic-concepts.md

 ####Value Assignment of Array Types to Local Variables
 The semantics of value assignment of array types is different from value assignment of other types.
-Recall the `Point` class from the examples in [§§](#value-assignment-of-object-and-resource-types-to-a-local-variable), and consider the following value assignments ([§§](10-expressions.md#simple-assignment)) and their abstract implementation:
+Recall the `Point` class from [the examples](#value-assignment-of-object-and-resource-types-to-a-local-variable), and consider the following [value assignments](10-expressions.md#simple-assignment) and their abstract implementation:

 `$a = array(10, 'B' => new Point(1, 3));`
 <pre>